 How do I know if paternity has been established on a child?

-For children born after 1997, a father listed on the birth certificate indicates paternity has been established either by presumption (marriage) or legal document (court order / acknowledgment of paternity).
+For children born after 1997, a father listed on the birth certificate indicates paternity has been established either by presumption (marriage) or legal document (Court Order or Acknowledgment of Paternity Affidavit).

 Who can request genetic testing to establish paternity?

 How do I establish paternity on my child?